romainbsl/playground-swZFUgoK/markdowns/article.md

 ## Ranges

 Ranges are part of the nice features that make you love Kotlin.
-It's no magic, there is no complexity, but when you think about it, it just make sense.
-To build ranges you can use the operator `..` (translated to `rangeTo()`).
+It's no magic, there is _(nearly)_ no complexity, but when you think about it, it just make sense.
+To build ranges you can use the operator `..`, translated to `rangeTo()`.

 The Kotlin standard library provides some extra features around type that we know.
-So integral have their own implementation of Ranges, like `IntRange` (as `LongRange`, `CharRange`) that allow you to write `1..10` that will build a collection of value from 1 to 10 included, by calling the following snippet `1.rangeTo(10)`.
+So integrals have their own implementation of Ranges, like `IntRange` (as `LongRange` and `CharRange`), that allow you to write `1..10` that will build a collection of value from 1 to 10 included, by calling the following snippet `1.rangeTo(10)`.

 ```kotlin runnable